Over time, the value of a home will go up and down.

-Over a long enough period of time, property values almost always appreciate.
+Over a long enough period of time, property values typically appreciate.

-When your property appreciates you have more equity to borrow against, and you get a greater profit when you sell.
+When your house appreciates you have more equity to borrow against, and you'll generate a larger profit when you sell.

-The economy is assumed to be the most important factor impacting real estate appreciation.
+A lot of people are convinced that the economy is the most important factor impacting real estate appreciation.

-there are many factors on a national level that impact your house's value: unemployment, mortgage rates, inflation, and more.
+there are quite a few factors on a national level that adjust your home's value: unemployment, mortgage rates, the stock market, and more.

-However, your property's value and the components that play the biggest role in its appreciation depend on the local Durham economy and housing market.
+But the most important issues that figure your house's value depend on the local Durham economy and housing market.

-History of appreciation - In the past 5 to 10 years, have home prices risen or declined?
-Does location or affordability affect how desirable the area is believed to be?
+History of appreciation - In the past 5 to 10 years, have house prices risen or declined?
+Does location or affordability affect how desirable the neighborhood is considered?

 Local economy - Is there a fair mix of job types in an area, or does it rely on just one industry?
 Have companies moved into or away from an area?
 Are local businesses hiring?